Bobbi’s Egg Casserole with Cheese and Green Chiles

 The cans of diced chiles that are labeled “diced green chiles” in American grocery stores are Anaheim Chiles, not Jalapenos.
 Anaheim chiles are quite mild, so if you do use Jalapenos, be advised that the dish will be a lot more spicy!

-What kind of grated cheese is good for this recipe?
+What kind of grated cheese is good for the egg casserole with green chiles?

-You can use any kind of grated cheddar cheese for this egg casserole, but if you have grated Mexican Blend cheese that will be perfect with the flavors here.
+You can use any kind of grated cheddar cheese for this Egg Casserole with Green Chiles and Cheese, but if you have grated Mexican Blend cheese that will be perfect with the flavors here.

 Want more tasty Egg Casseroles?

-Check out Keto Breakfast Casseroles Your Family Will Love for more tasty egg casserole recipes.
-Or you can use Low-Carb and Keto Breakfast Casseroles (Master Recipes) to make a breakfast casserole out of what’s in the fridge!
+Check out 25 Family-Friendly Keto Breakfast Casseroles for more tasty egg casserole recipes.
+Or you can use Low-Carb Breakfast Casserole Master Recipe to make a breakfast casserole out of what’s in the fridge!

-How to Make Bobbi’s Egg Casserole with Cheese and Green Chiles:
+How to Make Bobbi’s Egg Casserole with Green Chiles:

 - Preheat oven and spray a 9″ x 13″ glass or crockery casserole dish with nonstick spray or olive oil.